lbh1220/airsim_simple_pkg/airsim_simple_pkg/README.md

 - ✅ All published odometry and point cloud data use NED coordinates
 - ✅ AirSimMapManager's `cloud_data` is in NED coordinates (consistent with AirSim)
 - ✅ In parmas.yaml, **pointcloud_output_frame** could change the frame of output point cloud.
+- ✅ Path waypoints should also use NED coordinates for proper execution
 - ✅ Ensures compatibility with other modules expecting NED coordinates

 ## Troubleshooting